B0hrer/thinkpad-x1c5-hackintosh/README.md

  -  Brightness controls
  -  USB ports
  -  HDMI (even though it's a bit unstable and I can't figure out why)
+ - Thunderbolt 3 (only after cold boot, no hotplug support)

  What doesn't work:
  - Bluetooth (partially working, but only when rebooting from another OS)